isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-plastic/index.md

 ###  b.
 Using Acetone

-Items Needed - A Commercial Acetone buy from amazon - A[paint scraper](https://www.amazon. com/dp/B00004YNMZ/? tag=p-policy-20)and soapy detergent - Vacuum cleaner and a piece of cloth - Warm water and two buckets - Protective gear respirator, gloves, dust coat, and facemask Procedure 1.
+Items Needed - A Commercial Acetone buy from amazon - A[paint scraper](https://www.amazon.com/dp/B00004YNMZ/?tag=p-policy-20)andsoapy detergent - Vacuum cleaner and a piece of cloth - Warm water and two buckets - Protective gear respirator, gloves, dust coat, and facemask Procedure 1.
 Wear protective attire facemask, respirator, eye goggles, gloves, and dust coat 2.

 Vacuum the paint-stained area using a vacuum cleaner to eliminate debris and dust particles over the painted surface 3.